-In any of the programs, if the proposed gross rent is not reasonable, the PHA will negotiate with the owner to reduce the rent to a reasonable rent.
+If the proposed gross rent is not reasonable, the PHA will offer the owner the opportunity to accept the maximum approvable rent for the family.

 Affordability

 Prior to approval of a new lease/contract, if the rent is not affordable because the family share would be more than forty percent of the family's monthly adjusted income, the PHA will negotiate with the owner to reduce the rent to an affordable rent for the family.